Valik63/git-flow-exercise/app/index.md

-# Flavor Magazine
+# _Flavor_ Magazine

-Welcome to Flavor, the only place on the planet where your taste buds won't be disappointed!
+Welcome to _Flavor_, the only place on the planet where your taste buds won't be disappointed!